uclahs-cds/pipeline-call-mtSNV/README.md

 The data will be organized under the tumor sample ID.

 ### input.config
-The config file requires 6 arguments.
+The config file can take 6 arguments.
 See provided [template](./config/template.config).
 || Input Parameter | Required | Type | Description |
 |:---|:----------------|:---------|:-----|:----------------------------|
 | 1 | `dataset_id` | yes | string | dataset identifier attached to pipeline output. |